DominikStiller/ptinsight/README.md

 We use common tools for consistency.
 Execute the commands below in the project's folder.

 #### Java
 * Build & dependency management: [Gradle](https://gradle.org/).
-No environment setup is necessary, just use the `gradlew` scripts.
+No environment setup is necessary.
 * Code style: [Google Style](https://google.github.io/styleguide/javaguide.html).
 Run `./gradlew spotlessJavaApply` to format all .java files.

 #### Python